Research

 Working Papers:

 Recruiting better teachers?
-Evidence from a higher education reform in Chile [ssrn]
+Evidence from a higher education reform in Chile [ssrn– Submitted

 (joint with Adriano De Falco & Benjamin Hattemer)

-Abstract: This paper analyzes the impact of a recruitment policy aimed at improving the quality of new teachers.
+This paper analyzes the impact of a recruitment policy aimed at improving the quality of new teachers.
 The reform introduced a scholarship to incentivize the enrollment of high-achieving high school graduates in teacher training programs and imposed enrollment restrictions on low-achieving high school graduates.
 The screening device used to define achievement was the national standardized university entry exam.
-Using rich administrative data, we document that the reform was effective in improving the average test scores of new teachers, especially in public schools.
-To assess the impact of the reform on teacher quality, we construct teacher value-added (TVA) measures based on standardized test scores of their pupils.
-We find that the reform led to a significant increase in the TVA of mathematics teachers, equivalent to 30\% of a standard deviation.
+Using rich administrative data, we document that the reform was effective in improving the average test scores of new teachers.
+We construct teacher value-added (TVA) measures based on standardized test scores of their pupils and find that the reform led to a 30% standard deviation increase in the TVA of mathematics teachers.
 However, it did not affect the average TVA of Spanish teachers.
-We show that this heterogeneity can be explained by differences in the correlation of test scores and teacher quality across subjects.
-Finally, we show that only one-third of the increase in teacher quality can be explained by the change in ability composition, and the remainder can be attributed to beneficial but unintended effects of the reform.
+We show that this heterogeneity can be explained by differences in the correlation of test scores and TVA across subjects.
+Finally, we show that only 20% of the increase in TVA can be explained by the selection based on the screening device, and the remainder can be attributed to beneficial but unintended effects of the reform.
+Using survey data, we show that a large share of this remaining effect is driven by the screening out of those low-achieving graduates who were less intrinsically motivated.

 Presented at: 8th LEER conference, 1st CESifo/ifo Junior Workshop on the Economcis of Education, EALE 2023, SAEe 2023, AIEL-UNIPD workshop on the Economics of Human Capital 2024, EAYE Annual Meeting 2024, 6th QMUL Economics and Finance Workshop, BSE Summer Forum 2024, XVI Labour Economics Meeting.